-Countries relying on weak systems may over or underestimate knowledge of HIV status if:
+Countries relying on weak systems may overestimate or underestimate knowledge of HIV status in the following cases:

 - De-duplication of case reports has not occurred (overestimation). - Deaths or out-migration among people diagnosed and reported to the system have not been removed (overestimation). - Case reporting is not routine from all HIV testing facilities with confirmatory capacity (underestimation).